-Belgian Malinois are favorites when it comes to canine competitions like agility, schutzhund, and obedience, and they also have a calling for more extreme sports.
+Belgian Malinois are favorites when it comes to canine competitions like agility, Schutzhund, and obedience.
+They also have a calling for more extreme sports.
 One of the reasons why the military prefers them over other dog breeds is because they make excellent skydivers.
-They’re trained to jump out of aircraft and land literally in the middle of war zones.
+They’re trained to jump out of aircraft and land in the middle of war zones.
 Sometimes they do tandem jumps with their handlers, but dogs are also trained to skydive on their own when landing in water.

 8. Mixed Breed

-Purebred versus mixed breed has been a heated debate for generations.
+The purebred versus mixed breed has been a heated debate for generations.
 There’s no clear answer to which is healthier, but studies show mixed breeds might have a leg-up when it comes to several inherited conditions.
-Researchers at University California-Davis studied the topic, and they found that out of 24 chosen inherited conditions, 10 have a higher prevalence in purebreds than mixed breeds.
+Researchers at the University of California-Davis studied the topic, and they found that out of 24 chosen inherited conditions, 10 have a higher prevalence in purebreds than mixed breeds.
 A few of those conditions include elbow dysplasia, hypothyroidism, cataracts, bloat, and epilepsy.

 These dogs don’t come with all the pomp and circumstance as their meticulously bred purebred cousins, but that should never rule them out of the game.
 Mixed breeds are often passed up but come with all the same wonderful qualities.
 They can be athletic, obedient, lovable, intelligent, and beautiful.
 They’re often trained as service dogs, and they serve as working K9s for both military and police.
 They compete—and win—in canine competitions, and they make loyal and lovable family companions.